zachcristol/Lynda-React/other/README.md

-Basic react app by rendering JSX in ReactDOM.render
+Basic react app by creating react elements and rendering them.
+All necesary code in index.js.

 ## Usage

 ### `npm start`